deanwampler/ai-toolkits-experiments/llama-stack/README.md

 Also, note how `INFERENCE_MODEL` and `SAFETY_MODEL` are defined in `./.setup.sh` and the commented-out lines.
 The instructions say that `INFERENCE_MODEL="meta-llama/Llama-3.2-3B"` should be correct (for the model I'm using), but I got an error that only the Ollama name, `llama-guard3:1b` was available.
 That wasn't the case for the safety model, where the Llama name shown worked as specified.

-With these changes, my `run-stack.sh -s` script worked.
-(The `-s` option has it use both the inference and safety models.
+With these changes, my `run-stack.sh --safety` script worked.
+(The `--safety` option tells it to use both the inference and safety models.
 Try `run-shack.sh --help`.)
-It then waited for some script to use the stack.
+It then waited for some other processes to use the stack.

 With the runtime environment working using Ollama, I next visited the [Quick Start](https://llama-stack.readthedocs.io/en/latest/getting_started/index.html#run-inference-with-python-sdk) page and tried the inference example shown.